 This way you’ll have no problem until you get home and maybe even longer.
 Of course, you’ll be able to see the patch with the naked eye and if that doesn’t bother you, then just keep on going with it, but be sure that it won’t last forever and you’ll need to make a better effort and fix it well.

 The bad part of the duct tape is that it leaves a mark after you take it off.
 It leaves parts of the glue it uses and the place becomes sticky and unpleasant.
 This can be removed with special chemicals and lot of patience.
 It will be hard, but not impossible – even though you’ll surely think it is for a moment.

 Sewing is The Best Option

 Temporary solutions are okay, but for a more serious approach, you’ll need thread and needle.
 If you carry some on you, you can make a stop on your trip and fix it on the spot.
-Most people, however, decide to find a faster and simpler solution, like the duct tape and handle the problem later – preferably home.
+Most people, however, decide to find a faster and simpler solution, like the duct tape, and handle the problem later – preferably at home.